-There is an herbe which is sowed a part of it selfe & is called by the inhabitants Vppowoc: In the West Indies It hath divers names, according to the severall places & countries where It groweth and is vsed: The Spaniardes generally call it Tobacco.
-The leavestherof being dried and brought into powder: they vse to take the fumes or smoke thereof by sucking it through pipes made of claie into their stomacke and heade; from whence it purgeth superfluous fleame& other gross humors, openeth all the pores & passages of the body: by which means the vse thereof not only preserveth the body from obstructions; but also if any be, so that they have not beene of too long continuance, in short time breaketh them: wherby their bodies are notable preserved in health, & know not many greeuous diseases wherewithall wee in England are oftentimes afflicted."
+There is an herbe which is sowed a part of it selfe & is called by the inhabitants Vppowoc: In the West Indies It hath diuers names, accord ing to the seuerall places & countries where It groweth and is vsed: The Spaniardes generally call it Tobacco.
+The leauestherof being dried and brought into powder: they vse to take the fumes or smoke thereof by sucking it through pipes made of claie into their stomacke and heade; from whence it purgeth superfluous fleame& other gross humors, openeth all the pores & passages of the body: by which means the vse thereof not only preserueth the body from obstructions; but also if any be, so that they haue not beene of too long continuance, in short time breaketh them: wherby their bodies are notable preserued in health, & know not many greeuous diseases wherewlthall wee in England are oftentimes afflicted."